umbraco/UmbracoDocs/umbraco-cloud/troubleshooting/troubleshooting-portal.md

 If your issue is not covered above here are some general guidelines on what you should do when you have error states on Cloud environments:

-An environment is in an error state because the Umbraco Deploy engine sets markers on the environment, the green one sets a `deploy` marker, the yellow one a `deploy-progress` marker, and the red one a `deploy-failed` marker.
+An environment is in an error state because the Umbraco Deploy engine sets markers on the environment.
+The green one sets a `deploy` marker, the yellow one a `deploy-progress` marker, and the red one a `deploy-failed` marker.

 Sometimes a deployment will fail due to another deployment in progress.
 You'll need to wait a bit before you can kick in another deployment.
 Doing this, the deployment will go from failure to complete without needing to do anything extra - read more about [manual data extractions](../set-up/power-tools/manual-extractions.md).